Allies

 Following the death of the former Sandman, Wesley Dodds, she fulfilled her dream of joining the regrouped JSA, and began a romance with the new Dr. Mid-Nite, Pieter Cross.
 However, when Green Arrow resurfaced again after having been thought dead, she took a leave of absence from the team to meet him again.

-Occupation: adventuress, student
+Occupation: intergalactic adventuress, scientist

-Hair color: blonde
+Hair color: blue (?)

 Eye color: blue